maxhbr/LDBcollector/md/APSL-1.1.md

                                 "description": "Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party."
                             }
                         ],
                         "_str": "Description: A copy of the EXHIBIT A notice must be included in each file of the source code of the modifications.
-You may obtain your modifications by completing and presenting the information at the following URL: http://www.apple.com/publicsource/modifications.html â Source code is the source code for all modules included in the software, the Refers to the scripts used to control the compilation and installation of all relevant interface definition files and executables (object code).\nActions:\n- Distribute modified source code for purposes other than internal research and development.\n- Sublicense modified source code for non-internal research and development (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n\n  OBLIGATION: The notes to this license are posted verbatim.\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n  RESTRICTION: Does not present or impose conditions that alter or limit the rights of the recipient to exercise under this license\n\n  OBLIGATION: Include a copy of the changes you made, the date of all changes, a file reporting the original version, and a copy of the EXHIBIT A notice\n\n  OBLIGATION: Make the source code of the modifications publicly available in electronic form for a period of time during the deployment of the software or twelve (12) months from the date of first deployment, whichever is longer.
+You may obtain your modifications by completing and presenting the information at the following URL: http://www.apple.com/publicsource/modifications.html â Source code is the source code for all modules included in the software, the Refers to the scripts used to control the compilation and installation of all relevant interface definition files and executables (object code).\nActions:\n- Distribute modified source code for purposes other than internal research and development.\n- Sublicense modified source code for non-internal research and development (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n  OBLIGATION: The notes to this license are posted verbatim.\n  OBLIGATION: Give you a copy of the relevant license.\n  RESTRICTION: Does not present or impose conditions that alter or limit the rights of the recipient to exercise under this license\n  OBLIGATION: Include a copy of the changes you made, the date of all changes, a file reporting the original version, and a copy of the EXHIBIT A notice\n  OBLIGATION: Make the source code of the modifications publicly available in electronic form for a period of time during the deployment of the software or twelve (12) months from the date of first deployment, whichever is longer.
 (Deployment means to use, sublicense or distribute the Software for purposes other than internal research and development.
 This includes, but is not limited to, any use or distribution within one's own company or organization other than for use in research and development of the Software, and any direct or indirect sublicense or distribution of the Software in any form to third parties.
-The software is made available by downloading or otherwise making it available from a website.)\n\n  OBLIGATION: Letting you know how to get your modifications.\n\n\n\n", "conditions": {
+The software is made available by downloading or otherwise making it available from a website.)\n  OBLIGATION: Letting you know how to get your modifications.\n\n\n", "conditions": {
                             "AND": [
                                 {